Intermediate Technician services providing 911 response in Wisconsin must:

 Individual Intermediate Certification

 Just like any other type of EMS licensure, an individual must obtain their initial Intermediate Technician provider license within 24 months of successfully completing the Intermediate Technician course.
-This must be completed from their E-Licensing account which can be accessed by clicking this E-Licensing link.
+This must be completed from their E-Licensing account.
 After this has been obtained the Intermediate Technician will need to complete a Local Credential Agreement (LCA) for the service they wish to be affiliated with.
 Only after both the Service and Medical Directors approve the LCA will the individual be added to the service's roster.

 For specific requirements for all levels go to the Renewal/Retraining Requirements page.